-On 23 July 2009, the Commission published a notice under section 95 of the National Electricity Law (NEL) advising of its intention to commence consideration of the Rule change request in accordance with the standard rule change process.
-The first round of consultation commenced with the publication of a consultation paper, prepared by AEMC staff, identifying specific issues or questions.
+On 23 July 2009, the Commission published a notice under section 95 of the National Electricity Law (NEL) advising of its intention to commence consideration of the Rule Change Request in accordance with the standard rule change process.
+The first round of consultation commenced with the publication of a paper, prepared by AEMC staff, identifying specific issues or questions.
 This first round of consultation closed on 24 August 2009.
-An additional two rounds of consultation were undertaken on specific issues arising out of submissions, closing on 16 September 2009 and 4 February 2010.
+Two additional rounds of consultation were undertaken on specific issues arising out of submissions, closing on 16 September 2009 and 4 February 2010.